Prekeme/Prekeme/README.md

 - 👋 Hi, I’m @Prekeme
-- 👀 I’m interested in coding
+- 👀 A frontend web developer
-- 🌱 I’m currently learning frontend dev
+- 🌱 I build webs from scratch
 - 💞️ I’m looking to collaborate on Anything development
 - 📫 How to reach me +2347038267847
 - 😄 Pronouns: He/Him